conilas/slackuote/README.md

 ### Server

-If you need to make changes to the binded IP of the server (although it binds currently to 0.0.0.0, which will work on every network interface you have) or to the port, see <code>server.js</code> in the main directory.
+If you need to make changes to the binded IP of the server (although it binds currently to 0.0.0.0, which will work on every network interface you have) or to the port, see

-You will find the following (at line ~17):

 ```javascript
 const port = process.env.PORT || 8080; // set our port
 ```
-That is where you may change the default port.
-You can also pass the argument <code>--port</code> in case you need to bind to any other port instead of the default one.

 ## The code